JCCU launches the First Private Brand Products Manufactured in Japan with Alaska RFM Certified Eco-Label

 Alaska salmon and trout fishery © Alaska Seafood Marketing Association

-Annual supply volume of marine eco-labeled products by co-op members reaches 10 billion yen.
+●Annual supply volume of marine eco-labeled products by co-op members reaches 10 billion yen.

 In FY2022, the estimated amount of annual supply of eco-labeled marine products reached 10 billion yen.
 Among the co-op products in the fishery sector, the supply volume composition ratio of eco-labeled products increased from 12.8% in FY2021 to 22.7% in FY2022.

+JCCU has set sustainable procurement goals for 2030 as "2030 Goals for CO・OP Brand Products" based on "Basic Policy for Responsible Procurement of Co-op Products".
 The goal is to achieve at least 50% of the supply of "products made mainly from marine products" (including products that do not fall under the category of marine products) with the marine eco-label by 2030, reaching 15.9% in FY2022.

 tags: Alaska RFM, CO・OP Brand Product, CO・OP Sustainable, marine resources